radius-project/design-notes/resources/2024-06-support-secretstores-env.md

 treats the components as black boxes.
 Provide a pointer to a more detailed design document, if one exists.
 -->
+The design of this new feature will require updates to the versioned datamodel, the conversion functions, the containers typespec and the common typespec.
+These will be breaking changes to the schema.
+Users will need to update the environment variables in their bicep files to use the new secret reference type.

 ### Architecture Diagram
 ![Architecture Diagram](./2024-06-support-secretstores-env/secretstores-env.png)